cromelex/pages-garden/content/technology/projects/colour epaper dashboard.md

 ![[./attachments/colour epaper dashboard-2303x1080.webp|The Xiao 7.5" monochrome epaper on the left vs the E1002 colour epaper on the right.
 Both are shown inside a Ikea photo frame.|800]]

 That is my case.
 I prefer my home *not* to look smart, and prefer for things to be automated rather than having to interact with my smart home via a dashboard.
 However, there are plenty of scenarios where I want to have access to information *at a glance*.
 That is why I like having a dashboard in the main hallway showing information such as the weather, calendar appointments, range on our EVs, or the driving time estimate to work/the next calendar appointment.
+I have a [[smart photo frame]] in my kitchen, which also allows me to display and interact with Home Assistant, and the same principle applies.
+It shows photos until you tap the screen and that's when the dashboard is displayed.
+It's an entirely different kind of device, with a different purpose.

 ## The Puppet add-on for Home Assistant